dentarg/auth0-blog/_posts/2017-09-20-firebase-phone-authentication.markdown

 ---

-Firebase Phone Number authentication offers a form of passwordless authentication, where users are authenticated on their access to another secure platform, instead of authenticated based on their possession of a password.
+Firebase Phone Number authentication offers a form of passwordless authentication, wherein users are authenticated on their access to another secure platform, instead of authenticated based on their possession of a password.

 The secure platform in the case of Firebase phone number authentication is the user's cell phone.
-Authentication requires the users to have both the correct cell phone number, and physical access to that phone.
+Authentication requires the users to have both the correct cell phone number and physical access to that phone.
 However, authentication using only a phone number can also be less secure than the other available methods because possession of a phone number can be easily transferred between users.

 ## Firebase Authentication Flow